viktoriia-yuzkiv/viktoriia-yuzkiv/README.md

-# Hi there, I'm Viktoriia
+## Hi there, I'm Viktoriia 👋

 I'm a data scientist with a knack for problem-solving and a love for technology.
-Currently pursuing my Master's degree in Data Science for Decision Making at Barcelona School of Economics, I thrive in leveraging data-driven insights to tackle complex challenges.

----

 ## 🚀 Skills & Expertise